ASethi77/StateOfTheMedia/docs/_posts/2017-05-09-blog-post-seven.markdown

 ## Performance improvements: Analysis Cache
 The process of loading in a corpus, generating topic/sentiment features, and training takes a long time.
 Generating topic/sentiment feature vectors takes particularly long, so we’ve implemented a cache system to store these features for a particular corpus, so we can instantly swap out regression models for experiments.

+This is also helpful for letting us test different hyperparameter configurations.
+So far, our model has two main hyperparameters:

+1. A delay between the day we read articles and the day we predict approval ratings for.
+We added this parameter because it is intuitively not likely that poll-based approval ratings for a president reflect new information published on the same day.
+So far, we have been testing our models with a "delay" of 1.

+2. A "window" over which we aggregate sentiments and topic feature vectors.
+Intuitively, it makes sense that approval ratings would reflect news over (at least) several days, not just the news articles from one day.
+To implement this, each day's feature/topic vector is the average over the last **n** days' raw feature/topic vectors (that is, before averaging).
+We have been testing our models with a "window" of 15 days including the current day.

 ## New evaluation function: Negative Mean Squared Error
 After noticing the discrepancy between our poor R^2 values and our plotted results from last week: